VlaamseKunstcollectie/tmssync/README.md

 The export command will make a shallow copy of the following tables.
 Data will not be modified during this process.

+The mapping between TMS (Source) and MySQL (destination) is determined in the `config.yml` file.
+The `mapping` key contains a configurable mapping between MS SQL tables and MySQL tables.
+This gives system administrators flexible configuration options in case of database changes.

 ## Contributing

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.